 I’m an educator (nature education & art education) living in Australia’s Central Desert.
 I’m interested in culture and identity; also stories and dreams.

 I was born in Johannesburg in 1989 and grew up in Perth, Western Australia.
 I moved to Sydney in 2011, where, following unsuccessful attempts to become a lawyer and then an investment banker, I found my way in children’s education, particularly nature education and art education.

 Guided by respected mentors in both fields, between 2015 and 2018 I established a successful co-curricular creative arts program at Wenona School and was instrumental in the growth of the bush school program at Centennial Parklands.

-Early in 2018 Daniel held a six week residency at Nicholson Street Public School where he facilitated a project with 175 primary school students to build an orchestra using salvaged materials and record an album of original music with two Australian contemporary musicians.
+Early in 2018 I held a six week residency at Nicholson Street Public School during which I sought to integrate my educational approach in a project to build an orchestra using salvaged materials and record an album of original music with 175 primary school students and two Australian contemporary musicians.